От халепа... Ця сторінка ще не має українського перекладу, але ми вже над цим працюємо!

 As a CTO, this person is responsible for shaping primary functionality and deciding what additional features to include later.
 They will help you focus on what’s important for customers, not just on building software.
 A CTO will ensure that everything is created to provide scalability.

 There is another type of technical co-founder, though, who does more harm than good to your business.
 A technology for technology’s sake approach is typical for geeks who enter ventures only to fulfill their ambitions.
 Unfortunately, it may cost your company a fortune.
 So, look for someone that aligns with your business vision, not only the technological implementation.
+Consider hiring a fractional CTO.

 The technical side of solving customers’ problems should align with business goals.
 All these should be discussed during the project planning phase and throughout development to help all collaboration participants stay on the same page by measuring the relevance-profit match.